Once you have enabled localization in Contentful, it is now time to set up the Contentful Connector in Smartling.

 Configure Contentful User Permissions

 Before connecting Smartling to your Contentful account, you should decide which user account will be used, and verify its permissions.
 Smartling will update your entries with translations on behalf of your Contentful user account.
 Therefore, it's important to give this user permission to edit, while still restricting access to spaces which you don’t plan to localize.
 We recommend creating a new user account with a self-descriptive name.

-- Create the new role.
 You'll need to repeat the steps below for each space that you will be translating.

 - Go to Settings > Roles & Permissions.

 - Click Create new role from the right-hand side.

 - We recommend setting up a dedicated user role for the connector, e.g. email@example.com

 - Role details: Name (Smartling connector role) and description.

 - Content: Create two rules:

 - Read - Any entry - All content types